 Scope, Specifications and Site

 The artwork must be made of materials that are durable and suitable for 75+ years of free-standing outdoor public use (metal, fiberglass, concrete, ceramics, glass, etc.).
 Designs are not limited as to style (contemporary or traditional) or materials so long as they are durable and the elements for 75 years or more.
-The base the sculpture/pedestal will rest on is approximately 2.5 x 2.5 feet.
+The base for the proposed sculpture/pedestal is a round concrete slab three feet in diameter.
 If a pedestal is needed, it is considered part of the sculpture.

 The site for the sculpture is in the center of town near the town clock or at Seven-Minute Spring Park.